lshapz/truthiness-code-challenge/README.md

 	7 > 8 || #your solution here
 end

-#Don't touch the following line!
+#Do NOT touch the following line!

 using_truthiness